coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 On Nelle's computer, the filesystem looks like this:

-![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)
+[The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)

 At the top is the **root directory**